nodeiflux/templates/README.md

 # templates
-A collection of templates for the community
+A collection of templates for the Nodeiflux Discord community